 The Software Availability widget and page both present a search field for selecting the software product of interest.
-Type a partial product name and the possible matches will be listed, as shown in the picture below.
+Type a partial product name and the possible matches will be listed based on application name, vendor name, and related products.

-Once the desired software has been selected, hit Enter or click the Search button to see a list of the locations where that software is installed.
+Click on the desired product in the results to see a list of the locations where that software is installed.
 When a guest user is searching, only the computers in divisions that have associated Maps will be searched.

-The results show a summary of where the software is installed, with the number of computers in each location have the software.
+The results show a summary of where the software is installed, with the number of computers in each location that have the software, and how many of those are available.
 Click on a location to go to the Availability Map page, where more detailed information is presented.
+Click on a location on the map to get a pop up where you can get directions to that location.